MANUAL ACHIEVEMENT CENTER

 Benchmarks are the scores used to determine whether a student is college ready; they are the minimum scores that guarantee entry into corresponding credit-bearing college courses without the need for developmental education or supplemental courses.

-For more information contact Mina Todd at Or stop by my office in the A.E.M.S. room.
+For more information contact Mina Todd at or stop by my office in the M.A.C. room.

 “Together Everyone Achieves More”